jrwest/learn_you_a_scalaz/concurrency_in_scalaz.md

 		mappedPromise.get
 	}

 The key to this code is the parMap function.
 That function took our function `promise => promise.get` and returned a `Promise`, which we called mappedPromise, that contains a `List[G]` - exactly the type we need to return!
 After all that, we can finally call `get` on mappedPromise, and we'll get our `List[G]` back.
-The key, though, is that all the `get` calls on each `Promise` in the list will be called in parallel, and `mappedPromise.get` will return when all of the get calls have returned.
+The key, though, is that all the `get` calls on each `Promise` in the list will be called in parallel, and `mappedPromise.get` will return when all of the get calls have returned <sup>1</sup>.

 I hope you can see the benefit to this approach with `Promise`s over the approach with `Future`s.
 Many problems require the use of multiple concurrent operations, and `Promise`s give a straightforward and hopefully easy to reason about (and functional!) mechanism for joining those concurrent operations together in interesting ways.